Vaganza: Live performances and break-up (1998)

-The album went largely unnoticed upon release, with the small reception that greeted it being mixed-to-favorable.
+The album went largely unnoticed upon release, with the small reception that greeted it being mixed to favorable.

-During the summer of 1998 the pair assembled a 10-piece live band featuring such well-regarded players as saxophonist Baron Raymonde, drummer Zach Danziger, and John Kimbrough of the rock band, Walt Mink.
+During the summer of 1998 the pair assembled a 10-piece live band featuring such well-regarded players as saxophonist Baron Raymonde, drummer Zach Danziger, and John Kimbrough of the rock band Walt Mink.

-The ensemble performed a number of shows in the New York City area, to strong attendance and generally favorable, regular write-ups in the city's various arts weeklies of the era (such as, Village Voice, New York Press, and Time Out New York, the last of whose kind words were surprising, as they had earlier published a memorably scathing review of the album).
+The ensemble performed a number of shows in the New York City area, to strong attendance and generally favorable, regular write-ups in the city's various arts weeklies (such as Village Voice, New York Press, and Time Out New York, the last of whose kind words were surprising, as they had earlier published a memorably scathing review of the album).

 Regarding their live performances, Lyndsey Parker wrote (from the above-referenced 1998 interview):

 "... the onstage Vaganza experience is a decidedly bigger extra-vaganza.
-Eight additional players--all in "special costume," of course--are employed to make Vaganza's live sound "equivalently huge" to that of their album.
+Eight additional players—all in 'special costume,' of course—are employed to make Vaganza's live sound 'equivalently huge' to that of their album.
 Quigley even proudly declares that the live Vaganza is superior to the studio Vaganza.
-"The biggest criticism I have of our record is it's a bit overworked and overwrought," he says frankly.
-"I think some people have trouble connecting with it because there's a certain lack of humanity, a certain alienating tone to it.
+'The biggest criticism I have of our record is it's a bit overworked and overwrought,' he says frankly.
+'I think some people have trouble connecting with it because there's a certain lack of humanity, a certain alienating tone to it.
 That was not entirely accidental, but live it's all about humanity; in fact, we have 10 humanities onstage!
-I think the live show is easier to get."
+I think the live show is easier to get.

-During the autumn of '98, the group was dropped by Outpost (the imprint itself folded altogether in late-'99).
+During the autumn of '98, the group was dropped by Outpost (the imprint itself folded in late '99).

 For reasons never publicly disclosed, Quigley and Wallingford dissolved their partnership in December of '98.